wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 </tr>
 <tr>
 <td>firstMatchOnly</td>
-<td>If set to true, applies to all occurrences of the search string, but only in the first matching span tag.
+<td>If set to true, removes only the first matching tag.
 Default is false.</td>
 </tr>
 </tbody>
 </table>